mybb/meta/architecture/mybb-1.9-theme-system.md

   - JavaScript
     - https://github.com/mybb/mybb/issues/4328#issuecomment-813399129

-- ### Extension Checksums
-  The Extension System will support checksums distributed with individual Packages, as an addition to the application's own checksums.

-  The verification may be triggered i.a.:
-  - manually, through ACP's _File Verification_,
-  - automatically, during periodic verification of the application's own health,
-  - after Extension upload to identify file corruption,
-  - before copying Themelets to archive storage, to ensure the correctness of the archives.

-  The application may provide Package authoring tools to update checksums automatically after intentional modification.

 - ### JSON Data Files
   - #### `manifest.json`
     Defines metadata associated with an Extension.
 Expected to be compatible with the [composer.json schema](https://getcomposer.org/doc/04-schema.md#json-schema).